 - Senior Academic & Administrative Officer (“SAAO”) positions

-Agreements between UNC-General Administration (UNC-GA) and the Office of State Human Resources (OSHR) allow the delegation of authority for establishing Instructional, Research, Public Service/Extension positions to certain campuses, and NC State University has been granted that delegated authority.
+Agreements between UNC System Office (UNC SO) and the Office of State Human Resources (OSHR) allow the delegation of authority for establishing Instructional, Research, Public Service/Extension positions to certain campuses, and NC State University has been granted that delegated authority.

 In addition to the requirement of instructional, research, public service/extension or administrative duties, all EHRA positions require the completion of an advanced degree, usually a master’s degree or above or equivalent independent experience in comparable instructional or educational activities or a comparable record of independent research productivity, as a minimum educational qualification.